The Olympus M.Zuiko 14-42mm f/3.5-5.6 II R lens is the standard kit lens provided with many Olympus micro four-thirds cameras.

 Small Size and Weight

 This lens is tiny!
 While most plastic mount kit lens for even a DSLR are pretty small and light, the M.Zuiko 14-40mm II R is downright minuscule.
-Weighing in at 4 oz (113 g), this lens is barely noticeable whether it is attached to your camera body, or tossed in your bag.
+Weighing in at 4 oz (113 g), this lens is barely noticeable whether it is attached to your camera body, tossed in a camera bag, or hidden in a coat pocket.

 Of course, it is a collapsible lens, so when in use it does grow in size as the barrel expands out slightly from the body.
 Even then, this is a small lens that fits well on a small Olympus PEN or Panasonic Lumix body.